 Change in control: Mawer does not support stock option plans with change in control provisions if such provisions allow option holders to receive more for their options than shareholders would receive for their shares.
 Change in control arrangements developed in the midst of a takeover that specifically entrench management are also not supported.
-Granting of options or bonuses to outside directors in the event of a change of control is not supported as the independence of outside directors may be compromised if they are eligible for additional severance benefits in the event of a change of control.
+Granting of options or bonuses to outside directors in the event of a change of control is not supported as the independence of outside directors may be compromised if they are eligible for additional severance benefits.